-- 2. The CS network performs standard CS location update, authentication and obtains subscriber data. - 3.
-A Location Update Accept is returned to the UE. - 4.
+- NOTE 1: Combined TA/LA Update procedure (as specified in TS 23.272 [44]) can be used instead when the network supports EMM combined procedures. - 2.
+The MSC Server enhanced for ICS performs standard CS location update, authentication and obtains subscriber data. - 3.
+A Location Area Update Accept is returned to the UE. - NOTE 2: If Combined TA/LA Update procedure is used in Step 1, the MSC Server enhanced for ICS does not return Location Area Update Accept to the UE but returns Location Update Accept to MME, as specified in TS 23.272 [44]. - 4.
 The MSC Server enhanced for ICS decides to initiate IMS registration for this subscriber.
 If the subscriber is already registered via this MSC Server enhanced for ICS, no IMS registration is sent. - 5.
 The MSC Server enhanced for ICS derives a domain name from the subscriber"s identity (e.g. IMSI) and discovers the address of the appropriate I-CSCF/IBCF. - 6.
 The MSC Server enhanced for ICS sends a SIP REGISTER to the IMS with a private and temporary Public User Identity derived from the subscriber"s IMSI as well as an InstanceID.
 The REGISTER also contains information indicating the capabilities (e.g. media types) supported and characteristics of the MSC Server as a SIP User Agent Client.
 The I-CSCF verifies that the incoming REGISTER origins from a trusted MSC Server (in the same way it would check that a normal REGISTER origins from a trusted P-CSCF). - 7.
 The I-CSCF initiates standard procedures for S-CSCF location/allocation. - 8.
 The I-CSCF forwards the REGISTER to the S-CSCF. - 9.
 The S-CSCF identifies the REGISTER as being from the MSC Server.
 The S-CSCF skips any further authentication procedures and performs registration procedures with the HSS. - 10.
 The S-CSCF performs standard service control execution procedures.
 Filter criteria directs the S-CSCF to send a REGISTER to the SCC AS. - 11.
 IMS registration procedures are completed.